RBarbosa92/project-one/README.md

 We will be analyzing the correlation between the job market for data scientists, average salaries for these jobs, and average cost of living in various states in the U.S.

 Installations:
-jupyter notebook
+jupyter notebook,
-pandas
+pandas,
-matplotlib.pyplot
+matplotlib.pyplot,
-FuncFormatter
+FuncFormatter,
 numpy

 This project should be used for academic research purposes only.